What Are Asthma Treatments Options Available to Me?

 If you are diagnosed with asthma, your doctor may suggest that you use an inhaled corticosteroid daily to decrease flare-ups and keep your symptoms under control.
 He may also prescribe a quick-relief inhaler, which is used when you experience a flare-up.
 Other medications may also be recommended, such as oral medications and inhalers that combine corticosteroids with beta agonists, medications that help keep your airways open.

-For more information on asthma treatments in the Fort Worth, TX area call Texas Regional Asthma & Allergy Center today!
+For more information on asthma treatments in the Fort Worth and Souhlake, TX area call Texas Regional Asthma & Allergy Center today!